 I create a bank statement, give him a printout and also email him a copy.
 He writes the interest amount in his savings register to balance the account.

 I developed a spreadsheet to calculate the amount and format a nice-looking statement for him.
-You can download it here!
+(Download a copy of the spreadsheet.)
 Fill in the sections in blue on the first sheet.
 Each month, enter the deposits made in the appropriate section, and the interest and totals will recalculate.
 Print a copy or save as a PDF and email away.

 What is interest?